-5 hours dual instrument instruction in helicopters
+5 hours' dual instrument instruction in helicopters

-10 hours night flight time in helicopters including
+10 hours' night flight time in helicopters including

-• 3 hours night dual cross-country training conducted in accordance with the syllabus set out in Appendix VI of this advisory circular.
+• 3 hours' night dual cross-country training conducted in accordance with the syllabus set out in Appendix VI of this AC.

-An applicant who does not meet these night flying experience requirements does not comply with rule 61.153(a)(4) and may not exercise those privileges of a PPL (H) at night beyond 25 nm of a lighted heliport or aerodrome.
-In addition, the holder of a NZ lifetime licence must hold a current Class 1 or 2 medical certificate before exercising any night flight privileges.
+An applicant who does not meet these night flying experience requirements does not comply with rule 61.153(a)(4) and may not exercise those privileges of a PPL(H) at night beyond 25 nm of a lighted heliport or aerodrome.
+In addition, the holder of a NZ lifetime licence must hold at least a current class 2 medical certificate before exercising any night flight privileges exceeding 25 nm of a lit aerodrome.